NikLeberg/container_builder/quartus-prime/README.md

 * Intel / Altera IP blocks
 * Nios II EDS

+But even with these removed, the image is still very big (> 6 GB).
+The large _Quartus install_ image layer is split up into multiple smaller layers to help speed up image pull / download and make it more robust.

 ## Usage
 Generally the container can just be used with:
 ```shell